Helping Kids Get Over their Fears

 What are those common fears, and when do they typically turn up in children’s lives?

-Typical fears of infants and young children
+Typical fears of babies and young children

 Infants ages 5 to 12 months old are afraid of objects coming toward them, and sudden

 noises.
 They also are wary of strangers, although that depends on their family and

 Toddlers’ fears center on their relationship with their parents and fears of being

 left alone.
 They will go off to play but will constantly check back with the parent.